Bunty9/passport-google/README.md

 Passport Google OAuth2 Example
 ==============================

-This is an Express 4 application using Google for authentication via OAuth2.
+This is an Express application using Google for authentication via OAuth2 and Local Email and Password authentication.
+Both running simultaneously

 ## Create a Google client ID and client secret